flippedAben/texttiling/README.md

 for the sake of simplicity.
 I believe that these last few tokens will not affect the algorithm's outcome significantly.

+The second is the similar question, except for blocks.
+Should I calculate a similarity score for every _pseudosentence gap_, as Hearst calls it?
+I chose not to.
+I only calculate the similarity scores for those gaps where the entire block _fits_ on the list of pseudosentences.

 ## Modification: ELMo

 Hearst uses a similarity score to that is essentially bag of words with cosine